 Need to know

-- Steam mops can be a handy replacement for an old-school mop and bucket, but there are a few things you need to know before using one
+- Steam mops can be a handy replacement for an old-school mop and bucket, but there are some limitations to their use

-- Many mops claim to destroy up to 99.9 percent of germs and bacteria on surfaces, however this depends on how you're using it
+- Many mops claim to destroy up to 99.9 percent of germs and bacteria on surfaces, however this depends on how they are used

 - Our CHOICE experts have reviewed a wide range of popular steam mops ranging from $49 to over $1000 – become a CHOICE member to read the full reviews